angelo-wf/lbdViewer/README.md

 * Drag with the right mouse button (or use the arrow keys) to pan.

 ## Documentation
-The "lbd_file_format.txt" file in the documentation folder contains the original research on the LBD files, done by me back in 2015.
-However, additional info was used from [figglewatts](https://github.com/Figglewatts) for the creation of this viewer.
+The "OLD_lbd_file_format.txt" file in the documentation folder contains the original research on the LBD files, done by me back in 2015.
+However, additional info was used from [figglewatts](https://github.com/Figglewatts) for the creation of this viewer and the other documentation.

+The "file_structure.txt" file contains info over the files, file structure and file types in the game.
+The "\*\_format.txt" files contain info over the game's custom file formats.

 ## Credits
 Thanks to figglewatts, his [libLSD](https://github.com/figglewatts/libLSD) and his [LSDview](https://github.com/figglewatts/LSDview) for additional info on the file formats.